Academic and Student Services, Offices, and Activities

 970.248.1856

 Support services for students with disabilities are available through Educational Access Services (EAS), a division of Academic Services.
 Reasonable accommodations are determined based upon an interactive interview with the student and the impact the disability has on the student.
 Services can include, but are not limited to, ASL interpreting, note taking accommodations, testing accommodations, textbooks in alternate formats, closed captioning and assistive technology resources/training.
 Students needing accommodations, must initiate a request for accommodations by completing the online New Student Application.
 Prospective students are encouraged to contact the EAS to discuss accommodations as soon as possible since accommodations are not retroactive.
+For additional information, please visit the EAS website.

 Emergency Contact Services